Halloween Havoc (1999)

 The 1999 Halloween Havoc was the 11th annual Halloween Havoc professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on October 24, 1999, from the MGM Grand Garden Arena in Las Vegas, Nevada.
-In 2014, all of WCW's Halloween Havoc PPVs became available on WWE's streaming service, the WWE Network.
+It took place on October 24, 1999, from the MGM Grand Garden Arena in Paradise, Nevada.

 Production

 Background

 Halloween Havoc was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW) since 1989.
 As the name implies, it was a Halloween-themed show held in October.
 The 1999 event was the 11th event in the Halloween Havoc chronology and it took place on October 24, 1999, from the MGM Grand Garden Arena in Las Vegas, Nevada.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.